tannuchoudhary/Interview-prep/BNY/questionsAsked.md

 # 29. What is the CAP theorem?

+* consitency - accurate results
+* atomicity - ALL OR NONE
+* partition tolerance - cluster of nodes, they all communicate and if communication is not happening dur to something still system chalna chahiye, i.e combined system chalte rhna chahiye( it is a kind of durability)

+i.e koi node fail kr jaye fir v tmhara system kaam krna chahiye

+* this is used in non relational database

 # 30. Tell me about the previous rounds.
+* Tell about interviewer
+* Kind of questions they asked
+* Time se jada interview liya gaya th
+* Judge krne k lie usne pura time liye, he took double time
+* I was very happy die to this, as interviewer gave me propeer time to explain my answer

 # 31. Favourite programming language?